 In 1882 230 residents signed a letter asking the Alverstoke Local Board to remove the double gates and widen the road.
 Agreement was reached but the plans fell through when a Government report stopped the proposal.
 The gateway was completely removed by 1890.

 Gosport Main (Town) Gate, rebuilt in 1748 stood at the centre of the curtain joining Bastion No.2 and Demi-Bastion No.1 mid way between High Street and North Street.
 It replaced the previous gate of 1729 through the earlier De Gomme lines.
 Stoke Road led through an S bend in the Ravelin, over a drawbridge spanning the moat.
+By 1890 a new road was driven though the ramparts from High Street to Walpole Road and on to Stoke Road (then called Stoke Lane).
+This straightened the access to the town.

 This section of ramparts with the gate were removed and the moat filled shortly before the building of Gosport’s new Library and Technical Institute, 1895, on part of the site.
+The site of the original Town Gate is where Morrisons Supermarket stands now.

 The gates were narrow and restricted the passage of carts, with old cannon as bollards to prevent damage to the sides of the arches.
 Main (Town) gate had one arch for carts and horses with a smaller one to its side for pedestrians.
 None of Gosport’s gates have survived.
 North Forton gate was demolished by 1890.
 The main gate was demolished in 1895.
 Haslar Gate was demolished in 1904.
 No photographs of the northern gate have so far been found.